Glossary for ESL/EFL Teaching

 Grammar Translation Method

-The Grammar Translation Method is an old method which was originally used to teach dead languages which explains why it focuses mainly on the written form at the expense of the oral form.
+The Grammar Translation Method is an old method that was originally used to teach dead languages which explains why it focuses mainly on the written form at the expense of the oral form.

 Learning a language for a concrete purpose like getting a job, university requirement, graduation…